Andrea Stombuco: Queensland

 Stombuco moved to Queensland in 1875 on the advice of Rev. Patrick Dunne of Goulburn, and may have been appointed Catholic Diocesan Architect, receiving a number of important architectural commissions from the Roman Catholic Bishop of Brisbane, James O'Quinn.
-These included St Joseph's College, Gregory Terrace at Brisbane (1875–76), St Mary's Presbytery at Ipswich (1876), St Francis Xavier Church at Goodna (1880–81), part of All Hallows at Petrie Bight (1880–82) and St Patrick's Church at Fortitude Valley (1880–82).
-With his eldest son, Giovanni Stombuco, whom he took into partnership in 1886, he also designed St Joseph's Christian Brother's College at Nudgee, erected 1889–90.
-Among his more prominent non-Catholic works were St Andrew's Anglican Church at South Brisbane (1878–83) and Her Majesty's Opera House in Queen Street (1885–88).
+These included St Joseph's College, Gregory Terrace at Brisbane (1875–76), St Mary's Presbytery at Ipswich (1876), St Francis Xavier Church, Goodna (1880–81), part of All Hallows at Petrie Bight (1880–82) and St Patricks Church, Fortitude Valley (1880–82).
+With his eldest son, Giovanni Stombuco, whom he took into partnership in 1886, he also designed St Joseph's College, Nudgee, erected 1889–90.
+Among his more prominent non-Catholic works were St Andrews Anglican Church, South Brisbane (1878–83) and Her Majesty's Theatre, Brisbane (1885–88).

 Stombuco designed a number of large houses in Brisbane, including Friedenthal (1886–87) at Eagle Farm for WH Heckelman; and Rhyndarra (1889) at Yeronga for W Williams.
 He also designed several speculative ventures for himself, including Bertholme at New Farm (now the Moreton Club).